 You know, I’m not in the habit of inviting strange men down the pub for a drink.
 Even though inviting this one is just a fantasy of mine, given the bone I am dying to pick with this bloke, it’s a case of needs must.

 I doubt that a lifetime of Sundays would ever bring me such an opportunity, but I’ve got this thing about God, or more to the point, with some of his followers.

 Like many of you, I worry and struggle with the horrors in the world today.
-Man and his stupid idiotic notions and beliefs drive me potty much of the time and in most cases, it relates back to God and what man has chosen to believe.
+Man and his stupid idiotic notions and beliefs drive me potty much of the time and in most cases, it relates back to religion, God or what man has chosen to believe.